dotnet/dotNext/docs/features/cluster/aspnetcore.md

     .Build();
 ```

-Raft algorithm requires dedicated HTTP endpoint for internal purposes.
-There are two possible ways to expose necessary endpoint:
-* **Hosted Mode** exposes internal endpoint at different port because dedicated [Web Host](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhost) is used
-* **Embedded Mode** exposes internal endpoint at the same port as underlying web application

-The necessary mode depends on your requirements and network environment.
+Note that `JoinCluster` method should be called after `ConfigureWebHost`.
+Otherwise, the behavior of this method is undefined.

+`JoinCluster` method has overloads that allow to specify custom configuration section containing the configuration of the local node.

+`UseConsensusProtocolHandler` method should be called before registration of any authentication/authorization middleware.

-# Dependency Injection
+## Dependency Injection
-Web application component can request the following service from ASP.NET Core DI container:
+The application may request the following services from ASP.NET Core DI container:
 * [ICluster](xref:DotNext.Net.Cluster.ICluster)
 * [IRaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftCluster) represents Raft-specific version of `ICluster` interface
 * [IMessageBus](xref:DotNext.Net.Cluster.Messaging.IMessageBus) for point-to-point messaging between nodes
-* [IExpandableCluster](xref:DotNext.Net.Cluster.IExpandableCluster) for tracking changes in cluster membership
+* [IPeerMesh&lt;IRaftClusterMember&gt;](xref:DotNext.Net.IPeerMesh`1) for tracking changes in cluster membership
 * [IReplicationCluster&lt;IRaftLogEntry&gt;](xref:DotNext.Net.Cluster.Replication.IReplicationCluster`1) to work with audit trail used for replication.
 [IRaftLogEntry](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftLogEntry) is Raft-specific representation of the record in the audit trail
 * [IReplicationCluster](xref:DotNext.Net.Cluster.Replication.IReplicationCluster) to work with audit trail in simplified manner

-# Configuration
+## Configuration
 The application should be configured properly to work as a cluster node.
-The following JSON represents example of configuration:
+The following JSON represents the example of configuration:
 ```json
 {
 	"partitioning" : false,